denkomanceski/kubernetes-website/content/en/docs/concepts/workloads/pods/ephemeral-containers.md

 {{< /note >}}

 The examples in this section demonstrate how ephemeral containers appear in the API.
-Users would normally use a `kubectl` plugin for troubleshooting that would automate these steps.
+For a more practical example of troubleshooting, see the [Debug a Running Pod](/docs/tasks/debug-application-cluster/debug-running-pod/) task.

 Ephemeral containers are created using the `ephemeralcontainers` subresource of Pod, which can be demonstrated using `kubectl --raw`.
 First describe